Customization

 denoting the path component.
 Defaults to%c

-. - file extension strip mode:
+. - file extension strip mode: See the

 Examples: